tganderson0/robot-sim/README.md

 ## Communication Protocol

 This project uses a communication protocol over websockets to facilitate the connection between your planner/model and Unity/Robot.
 See [docs/Communication](./docs/Communication.md) for more info on it.

+## Usage

+The base server can be found in [websocket-server](./websocket-server/).
+Its documentation and usage can be found in [docs/websocket-server](./docs/websocket-server.md)